pavelliavonau/cmakeconverter/README.md

 `pip install <lxml-file.whl>`

 That must be work.
-If no try in Administrator terminal.
+If no, try again in Administrator elevated terminal.

 ### Run script